riccardoperiotto/EIT-SummerSchool/README.md

-# Summer School
+# Summer School (EIT), Munich 2022
-## Project
-Delivered project for the two-week Summer School held in Munich for the master degree in Autonomous System (EIT).
+This repository contains the report and the project developed for the EIT Summer School held at the Technical University of Munich (TUM) in summer 2022.

-The use case we were assigned consisted in developing a solution to define an assembly process for a customizable product starting from its type code (a code that uniquely identifies the product and its customized parts).
-In many companies this job is still done using excel files, and the large number of customizable possibilities results in a myriads of combinations, usually difficult to manage.
-To simplify the process, we designed a Finite State Machine that parses each code and creates a JSON file containing the list of the assembly steps needed.
-We modeled the state machine using Enterprise Architect, as suggested during the theoretical lectures.

-This repo contains the simple HTML+Javascript+Bootstrap website we developed to interact with the state machine.
+The title of the Summer School, indicating the main topic covered, was 'IoT Platforms for Industry 4.0'.
+The experience aimed to work in teams on one of the business cases selected by EIT and the collaborating companies for two weeks.

+The business case assigned to my team is briefly described in the brochure reported in this repository (see "Brochure.pdf").
+The file "Report.pdf" is the report we developed during our work and contains not only a description of the problem analyzed and the proposed solution, but also the business model, the SWOT analysis, and the PESTLE analysis of the product we proposed (i.e. parschnell).

+On the other hand, the Project folder contains the Minimal Viable Product (MVP) developed during the two weeks of Summer School.